Skip to main content

 There you have it.
 Six Santorini villages guaranteed to take your wanderlust to new heights.
 Keep this list handy as you plan out your next Greece trip—or better yet, skip the planning and let us work out all the details for a Greek islands adventure you’ll never forget.
 If you’re lucky, you might even convince your amazing Tour Director to be your personal Santorini sunset photographer.

-by Kevin McGraw
+Kevin McGraw

-Kevin is a copywriter at EF Ultimate Break.
+Kevin is a Senior Copywriter at EF.
 He loves drinking chocolate milk, looking at photos of his parents’ dog, and, for some reason, running for hours at a time.
 His favorite place in the world is Mürren, Switzerland.